Ticketing and Support

 Some of the fields that require explanation are the following:

-• SLA Base: Indicates relationship with another SLA for informational purposes.
+- SLA Base: It indicates the relationship with another SLA for informational purposes.

-• Normal SLA: When calculating, tickets that are not in the “Closed” or “Third Party Pending” status will be taken into account.
+- Normal SLA: When calculating, tickets that are not in “Closed” or “Third Party Pending” status will be taken into account.

-• Third party SLA: Only tickets that are in the “Third Party Pending” status will be considered.
+- Third party SLA: Only tickets that are in “Third Party Pending” status will be considered.

-• Max. response time (in hours): Maximum time that can elapse between a ticket creator's workunit and another response.
+- Max. response time (in hours): Maximum time elapsed between a ticket creator's workunit and another response.
 For example, if this time is 4 hours, and a new ticket has 4 hours and 6 minutes to live, the SLA will be triggered.
-If a ticket is already several days old and the last work unit is from the ticket creator, after 4 hours without a response, the SLA will also trigger.
+If a ticket is already several days old and the last work unit is from the ticket creator, after 4 hours without response, the SLA will also trigger.

-• Max. resolution time (in hours): The maximum lifetime of a ticket.
-If a ticket is older than that time and is not closed or resolved, will SLA went off.
+- Max. resolution time (in hours): The maximum lifetime of a ticket.
+If a ticket is older than that time and is not closed or solved, the SLA will go off.

-• Max. tickets at the same time: If it is exceeded, SLA went off.
-Please note that all SLAs are set at the group level.
+- Max. tickets at the same time: If it is exceeded, the SLA will go off.
+Please note that all SLAs are set at group level.

-• Max. ticket inactivity (in hours): Time that the ticket can be without an update by any user with access to the ticket.
+- Max. ticket inactivity (in hours): Time that the ticket can stay without updates by any user with access to the ticket.

-• Start hour to compute SLA: Hour of the day from which the SLA begins to be calculated.
+- Start hour to compute SLA: Hour of the day from which the SLA starts to be calculated.

-• Disable SLA on weekends: Considers Saturdays and Sundays.
+- Disable SLA on weekends: Saturdays and Sundays are taken into account.

-• Disable SLA on holidays - Days defined as holidays will not be included in SLA calculations.
-In settings of tickets (see below) you can define the calendar days that the SLA will consider holidays.
+- Disable SLA on holidays - Days defined as holidays will not be included in SLA calculations.
+In ticket settings (see below) you may define the calendar days that the SLA will consider as holidays.

-It means that the system will send an email notification to the ticket owner, advising that the ticket does not meet the criteria set in the SLA rule set associated with the ticket.
+It means that the system will send an email notification to the ticket owner, warning abouth the ticket not meeting the criteria set in the SLA rule set associated with the ticket.

-This will depend on the group to which the ticket is associated, since it is in the group configuration where you specify which SLA will be applied to group tickets.
+This will depend on the group the ticket is associated to, since it is in the group configuration where it is specified which SLA will be applied to group tickets.

 SLA evaluation of a ticket

-Using the SLA system, in the ticket view you can see on a time scale (histogram), when the ticket has not been fulfilled (in red) and when it has been fulfilled (in green).
+Using the SLA system, in the ticket view you may see on a time scale (histogram), when the ticket was not fulfilled (in red) and when it was fulfilled (in green).
 In addition to an indicator of the percentage of compliance of the ticket throughout its life or by date ranges (last 15 days, today, etcetera).

-SLA metrics can be obtained via API for each incident, for each group, for each operator.
+SLA metrics may be obtained through API for each incident, for each group, for each operator.
 They are also used in reports.
 These are the most important metrics to measure service quality.

 Quality assurance and feedback

-Quality assurance ( Quality Assurance or Q/A) and feedback (feedback) of tickets may well be configured.
+Ticket Quality Assurance or Q/A and feedback may as well be configured.

 By default the system will ask the ticket creator, when the ticket is closed (regardless of who closes it), how the ticket was closed.
 An email will be sent to access a rating screen.

-The rating can only be good or bad, and in both cases an optional explanatory text can be added.
+The rating can only be good or bad, and in both cases an optional explanatory text may be added.
 These ratings are associated with the ticket and the person who owns it.
-Only users with Q/A permissions and the user who created the ticket can access this data.
+Only users with Q/A permissions and the user who created the ticket may access this data.

-The default support tickets rating is enabled at the general level in the Setup → Setup → Issue setup → Ticket behavior → Disable ticket score menu.
+The default support ticket rating is enabled at general level in the Setup → Setup → Issue setup → Ticket behavior → Disable ticket score menu.

 Limits to ticket creation

-You can limit, for each group, the total number of tickets created per user (Total ticket limit), and the total number of active tickets for a user (Open ticket limit).
-These are two different limits that can be configured together.
+You may limit, for each group, the total number of tickets created per user (Total ticket limit), and the total number of active tickets for a user (Open ticket limit).
+These are two different limits that may be configured together.

-A custom search can be created and stored for use in reports, the dashboard and the ticket search itself by loading the filter.
+A custom search may be created and stored for use in reports, the dashboard and the ticket search itself by loading the filter.

-All saved custom searches can be reused in the ticket overview as well as being the base data for standard ticket reports.
+All saved custom searches may be reused in the ticket overview as well as being the base data for standard ticket reports.

 To do this, first use the ticket finder in Support → All tickets, set search criteria and display the results.

-In the Owner field, by entering at least two characters you can choose from a list of matching users and then search for results.
-However, if the Current user field is activated, the tickets that belong to the logged in user will be displayed.
-Filters can be saved with this Current user field active and can be used in Dashboards, in which case tickets belonging to the logged in user (and meeting the other conditions of the search filter) will be displayed.
+In the Owner field, by entering at least two characters you may choose from a list of matching users and then search for results.
+However, if the Current user field is enabled, the tickets that belong to the logged in user will be displayed.
+Filters may be saved with this Current user field active and may be used in Dashboards, in which case tickets belonging to the logged in user (and meeting the other conditions of the search filter) will be displayed.

 Click on Add custom filter.
 The filter name will be asked and saved with the Save custom filter button.

-For future searches with custom filters, just click on the Load custom filters button and the selected results will be displayed in a few seconds.
+For future searches with custom filters, just click Load custom filters and the selected results will be displayed in a few seconds.

 Email Templates

-You can customize all emails that are sent, changing their appearance.
-This is done using a set of macros that are inserted into the template.
-The templates are HTML files that can be edited from the tool itself in the menu Setup → Setup → Email templates setup.
+You may customize all emails that are sent, changing their appearance.
+That is done using a set of macros inserted into the template.
+The templates are HTML files that may be edited from the tool itself in menu Setup → Setup → Email templates setup.

 Mail templates are applied to incidents and also to project management.
-You can even assign different templates depending on the group.
+You may even assign different templates, depending on the group.
 Editing is simple and intuitive, and minor changes (logo, texts) can be made from the editor itself without any HTML knowledge.

 Note that any image included in the template must be accessible from the Internet when someone opens it from the mail.